MNNelly/Analysis-of-refugee-population-using-Excel./README.md

 # Background of the analysis.

-In recent years, due to political instability in most of the countries across the world, there has been a surge in the number of people fleeing their countries.
-This is a way of keeping themselves and their families safe.
-This analysis is based on a dataset with information regarding refugees across the globe.
-Some of the columns in the dataset are country of origin, country of asylum, gender, and age.

-# Questions to be answered.

-1. What is the total number of refugees over the years?
-2. What percentage refugees voluntarily repatriate?
-3. What year had the greatest number of refugees?
-4. What is the average percentage of female and male refugees?
+In recent years, escalating political instability worldwide has prompted a significant increase in the number of individuals seeking refuge by fleeing their home countries.
+This act serves as a crucial means for safeguarding both themselves and their families from harm.
+The analysis conducted herein relies on a dataset containing vital information pertaining to refugees globally.
+Key columns within this dataset include details on the country of origin and asylum, gender, and age of the refugees.
+Understanding and analyzing this data is of utmost importance for comprehending the dynamics of global displacement and aiding in the formulation of effective humanitarian responses.

 # Insights